Faithia Williams

-Faithia Williams (born 5 February 1971) is a Nigerian actress, filmmaker, producer and director.
+Faithia Williams Balogun formerly Faith Williams (born 5 February 1969) is a Nigerian actress, filmmaker, producer and director.

-Early life
+Early life and education

-Faithia who is of Delta state descent, was born in Ikeja in February 1971.
+Faithia Williams is Urhobo from Delta state in the south-south region of Nigeria.
+She was born in Ikeja the Lagos state capital on 5 February 1969.
 She was born into a polygamous family of nine.
-Faithia attended Maryland Primary School and Maryland Comprehensive Secondary School in Lagos state.
+Faithia attended Maryland Primary School and Maryland Comprehensive Secondary School in Lagos State.
 She obtained her West African School Certificate in Maryland Comprehensive Secondary School.
 After that, she studied in the Kwara State Polytechnic for a diploma certificate.
 In 2016, Faithia got admission into Olabisi Onabanjo University to study Filming.

 Career

 Faithia became an actress by chance.
 Faithia's uncle, Alhaji Fatai Teniola, asked her to stand in for an actress that failed to show up in one of the productions of their movie.
 Williams played her first role in the film title "Ta lo pa chief".
 She has starred, produced, and directed several Nigerian films over the years.
 In 2008, she won the Africa Movie Academy Award for the Most Outstanding Actress Indigenous and her movie Iranse Aje won the best indigenous film of the year.
 In April 2014, she won the Africa Movie Academy Award, having emerged as best actress of the year along with Odunlade Adekola who emerged as best actor of the year.
 She also won the Best Indigenous Language award for the work done in the film "Iya Alalake" at the 2015 Africa Magic Viewers’ Choice Awards.